prometheus/promlens/README.md

 Link sharing allows persisting the state of an entire PromLens query page and sharing it with others.

 By default, the link sharing backend is disabled.
-You can enable link sharing either via Google Cloud Storage, MySQL, or SQLite3:
+You can enable link sharing either via Google Cloud Storage, MySQL, or SQLite:

 #### Google Cloud Storage

 To use Google Cloud Storage (GCS) for link sharing, set the `--shared-links.gcs.bucket=<bucket name>` flag and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to a JSON file containing your service account credentials (needs to have permission to create, delete, and view objects in the provided bucket).

-#### SQlite3
+#### SQLite

-To save shared links to a local SQLite3 database, set the `--shared-links.sql.driver=sqlite3` and `--shared-links.sql.dsn=<database filename>` flags.
+To save shared links to a local SQLite database, set the `--shared-links.sql.driver=sqlite` and `--shared-links.sql.dsn=<database filename>` flags.

 #### MySQL